VernierST/godirect-examples/python/readme.md

 Once you have Python 3 installed, you will use a tool called `pip` (a Python 3 package manager) to install the godirect module and other Python modules that you may need.
 Python automatically includes `pip`, so this tool is ready to use.
 Note that we will be using the **`pip3`** command, rather than just `pip`, to ensure that the Vernier files will be associated with Python 3, and not Python 2.

-The `pip3` commands are executed by running them in your operating systems’ tool for executing commands (Powershell, Command Prompt, or Terminal window).
+The `pip3` commands are executed by running them in your operating systems’ tool for executing commands (Powershell, Command Prompt, or Terminal window, for example).
 There are slight differences in the required steps to install the godirect module for Windows, macOs, and Linux (including Linux running on Raspberry Pi).
 Follow the steps outlined below for your platform.

 ### Windows
 Run the following command in Powershell or Command Prompt to install the godirect module for USB and BLE: